RK/RKay: Critical response

 Suparana Sharma of Rolling Stone India gave 3/5 stars stating, "Rajat Kapoor’s new film toys with our mind, and is that rare sort of Bollywood movie that makes us think & At other times I thought RK/Rkay was bringing to life what Rajesh Khanna had said in Anand: “Hum sab toh rangmanch ki kathputhliyan hain jinki dor uparwale ke haath mein…” And during some scenes my mind drifted to strange thoughts – what if we are not watching the films, but the films are watching us."

-Film companion said, "RK/RKay is a Delightful meta caper on the egotism of storytelling & it's undoubtedly a conscientious independent effort that succeeds in creating a cultish impression."

 Sabina Dana Plasse of Film Threat gave 8/10 stars stating, "RK/RKay presents a great appreciation for the artistry required to make a film."

 Newsgram gave 4/5 stars saying that 'RK/RKay' is a delight for cinema lovers.

 Jay Weissberg of Variety enunciated, "Rajat Kapoor's RK/RKay is enjoyable comedy set in the film world that makes for pleasant entertainment."

-Udita Jhunjhunwala of Firstpost wrote, "RK/RKay is an enjoyable and whimsical film which is homage and wistful tribute to the meta world it inhabits".
+Udita Jhunjhunwala of Firstpost wrote, "RK/RKay is an enjoyable and whimsical film which is homage and wistful tribute to the meta world it inhabits."

-Anupama Chopra said, "RK/RKay is enjoyable to watch & Director Rajat Kapoor imagines a world in which boundaries between fact & fiction are porous".